 Maptech waypoints (.mxf).

 A canoe-only access near Melton Hill Park is here off of Williams Road.
-An interesting side trip is to paddle through the K-25 site on Poplar Creek (mile 12).
+An interesting side trip is to paddle through the K-25 site on Poplar Creek (mile 12), launch from putin.
 Also East Fork of Poplar Creek is a short (1.3 miles, one-way) scenic paddle, with a primitive canoe launch here off of Blair Road.
 Click on the "Topo" map-type for more detail or visit GPS track.